 Deposit

-Cancellation policy – governed by the terms and conditions of the respective provider:
+Cancellation policy – governed by the provider’s terms and conditions:

 Hunting conditions in Scotland:

 The course of the hunt is governed by the provider’s terms and conditions and their instructions.
-Failure to comply with the provider’s instructions may result in the premature termination of the hunt without a refund or the payment of penalties (illegal hunting of game that the hunter is not authorized to hunt, etc.).
-The hunt is subject to Scottish legislation.
+Failure to comply with the provider’s instructions may result in the premature termination of the hunt without a refund or the payment of penalties (illegal hunting of game for which the hunter is not authorized to hunt, etc.).
+Hunting is subject to Scottish legislation.